barbell-dev/frontend-todo-app/README.md

-# Steps to setup th project locally.
+# Steps to setup the project locally.

 ### 1.Clone the repository.
 ### 2.Run npm install in the terminal.